 I learned all the scales, arpeggios, and chords I could.

-Then, when it came time to go jam with other people, my lines sounded like I was running scales and arpeggios up and down the fretboard.
+Then, when it came time to go jam, my lines sounded like I was running scales and arpeggios up and down the fretboard.

-The notes were “correct” but they didn’t sound like jazz at all.
+The notes were “correct,” but they didn’t sound like jazz.

 What was I doing wrong?

 As you just read, learning technical items is important.